ai-multiply/bursty_dynamics/docs/_build/html/_sources/index.rst.txt

-.. bursty_dynamics documentation master file, created by sphinx-quickstart on Tue May 21 17:15:47 2024.
+.. burstydynamics documentation master file, created by sphinx-quickstart on Tue May 21 17:15:47 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.